Accepting applications through April 30, 2020

-Loyola University Maryland’s Social Impact Fellowship program engages undergraduate students across disciplines for a 10-month creative and collaborative experience to advance issues of social justice in communities where we live, learn, and work.
+Loyola University Maryland’s Social Impact Fellowship program engages undergraduate students across disciplines for an entire academic year-long creative and collaborative experience to advance issues of social justice in communities where we live, learn, and work.

-Working closely with social impact consultancy Mission Partners, up to 12 students per fellowship year will collectively identify a problem that creates inequities and, through a formal design thinking process, the cohort will develop a solution that leads to more equitable outcomes.
-Through the Fellowship program, which runs from January through December, students apply and strengthen their strategic, operational, and leadership skills while gaining business strategies and real-world experience that will support their individual and collective quest to build a better world.
+Working closely with social impact consultancy Mission Partners, up to 12 students per fellowship year will collectively hone in on economic development in Baltimore, with a focus on the intersection of criminal justice, poverty, and un/underemployement in the city and, through a formal design thinking process, the cohort will develop a solution that leads to more equitable outcomes.
+Through the Fellowship program, students apply and strengthen their strategic, operational, and leadership skills while gaining business strategies and real-world experience that will support their individual and collective quest to build a better world.

-Fellows meet monthly during the academic year, rotating between campus meetings, community meetings, and design thinking sessions at the Mission Partners’ office in Bethesda, Md.
-One required meeting will occur on campus during the summer break.
+Fellows meet monthly on campus for design thinking sessions.
 In addition to the Design Thinking process, fellows will participate in mutuality meals and field visits in the community to collect research and prototype solutions.
-Each Social Innovation Fellow will receive a $1,000 stipend.
+Each Social Innovation Fellow receives a $1,000 stipend.